prcxzm/dotfiles/README.md

 # DotFiles1 🌻

-Welcome to my Artix Dotfiles backup !
+Welcome to my Dotfiles backup !

 Here is my place to backup all my Ricing setup (Dotfiles) on my Artix Linux..
 Even though just a simple setup, but i'm so happy with the progess i've been doing over the last few months.
 I'm very satisfied with the result ❤️